-Source: Jets claim Garcia off waivers from Pats
+Jets claim OT Garcia off waivers from Patriots

 Garcia had been taking part in the Patriots' voluntary offseason program, which just concluded its fourth week.

-ESPN's Mike Reiss contributed to this report.
+ESPN's Rich Cimini and Mike Reiss contributed to this report.